 Research and Entrepreneurship Opportunities

+As an undergraduate, you have the opportunity to work with faculty, graduate students and other undergraduates to put classroom knowledge into practice—whether it is developing alternative energy from sunlight or creating your own entrepreneurial experience to launch a business.
 We strive to provide students with the resources to carve out their own unique educational experience.
 Many pursue undergraduate research and entrepreurial activities—not common options at most engineering schools and among the top reasons cited for choosing Fulton Engineering.

 Learn more about our students and their achievements: engineering.asu.edu/achieve